IVIanuu/AutoRxPreferences/README.md

 1. Create a class and annotate it with the @Preferences annotation.
 2. Create some fields and annotate them with the @Key annotation.

-The class should be look like this
+The class should look like this

 ```java
 @Preferences